aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

 *   Many of the features in your current programming language that were likely inspired by Scheme (or LISP, of which Scheme is a dialect).
     *   I gave an introductory talk on Scheme to the FSLC in the spring of 2021.
 If you are interested in learning more, check it out on [Odysee](https://odysee.com/@fadein:0/SchemeTalk2021:f)

-After Scheme, I like C and Perl.
+After Scheme, C and Perl are my next favorites.

 # My Professional Life